GalanCM/BGELive/README.md

   ...
   def __call__(self, obj, id)
     self.MY_VARIABLE += 1
-# Make sure you pass in an instance of the object to logic_callbacks in order to make sure it's __call__ed correctly
+# Make sure you pass in an instance of the object to logic_callbacks in order to make sure it's __call__ed correctly:
 self.logic_components.set( MY_CLASS_COMPONENT( MY_ARGUMENT ) )

 # You can also use other methods of saving variables to your component.
 I'm fond of closures: